Devonport High School for Girls: Academics

 DHSG is a specialist language school and in 2019 acquired Academy Trust Status.

-As of 2020/2021 it has approximately 2000 students from year 7 to 11.
+As of September 2023 the school increased its PAN to 158 in year 7.
 The school has maintained its Specialist Language College status, and introduced Chinese into the curriculum in September 2006.
-On entering the school students choose to study either French or Spanish.
-In Year 8 all students can choose a second language to study which includes Chinese, French, German, Latin or Spanish.
-DHSG has achieved the full International School Award from the British Council in 2005,2009,2012 and 2015.
+Upon entering the school, students choose to study either French, German, Mandarin or Spanish.
+In Year 8 all students can choose a second language to study which includes Chinese, French, German, or Spanish.
+DHSG has achieved the full International School Award from the British Council in 2005, 2009, 2012 and 2015.

 In the summer of 2013 the school achieved 100% five GCSE grades A*-C including English and Mathematics and the highest EBacc measure in the local area.
 The school has qualified for an Educational Outcomes Award by being in the top 20 per cent of schools nationally for progress made by pupils between their key stage 2 results and their GCSE results.

 The school has continued to maintain high academic standards having achieved the highest Progress 8 and Attainment 8 score in the Greater Plymouth Area in 2017, 2018 and 2019.